-Mensching: Shields could help Tigers
+Mensching: Shields could help Tigers at right price

 Let's face it: Max Scherzer's career as a Tiger should now be spoken about in the past tense.
 Scherzer made a big bet on his future this spring when he turned down the Tigers' offer -- reported to be worth $144 million -- and some general manager somewhere will shower Scherzer with riches for that bet.

 The Tigers shouldn't even try to match the amount of money he's going to get.
 Scherzer's a great pitcher, but the contract's going to look bad at the end, and a few too many deals like that can hamstring a club like it has the Phillies.

 This brings up a problem, naturally.
 If not Scherzer, then who?

 How confident can the Tigers feel going forward if they have to count on inconsistent rookie left-hander Robbie Ray stepping into Scherzer's shoes?

 And the goal in Detroit continues to be a World Series title, not just another year punching their card in the playoffs.